 “Yes, I will go with you,” said Thumbelina; and she seated herself on the bird’s back, with her feet on his outstretched wings, and tied her girdle to one of his strongest feathers.

-At last they came to a blue lake, and by the side of it, shaded by trees of the deepest green, stood a palace of dazzling white marble, built in the olden times.
+At last they came to a blue lake, and by the side of it, shaded by trees of the deepest green, stood a palace of dazzling white marble, built long ago.
 Vines clustered round its lofty pillars, and at the top were many swallows’ nests, and one of these was the home of the swallow who carried Thumbelina.

-“This is my house,” said the swallow; “but it would not do for you to live there—you would not be comfortable.
-You must choose for yourself one of those lovely flowers, and I will put you down upon it, and then you shall have everything that you can wish to make you happy.”
+“This is my house,” said the swallow; “but it would not work for you—you would not be comfortable.
+You must choose for yourself one of those lovely flowers, and I will put you down upon it, and then you will have everything that you can wish to make you happy.”

 “That will be delightful,” she said, and clapped her little hands for joy.

-A large marble pillar lay on the ground, which, in falling, had been broken into three pieces.
+A large marble pillar lay on the ground which had fallen and broken into three pieces.
 Between these pieces grew the most beautiful large white flowers, so the swallow flew down with Thumbelina and placed her on one of the broad leaves.
 But how surprised she was to see in the middle of the flower a tiny little man, as white and transparent as if he had been made of crystal!
 He had a gold crown on his head, and delicate wings at his shoulders, and was not much larger than was she herself.
-He was the angel of the flower, for a tiny man and a tiny woman dwell in every flower, and this was the king of them all.
+He was the angel of the flower, for a tiny man and a tiny woman live in every flower, and this was the king of them all.

 “Oh, how beautiful he is!” whispered Thumbelina to the swallow.